Leaderboard

 2 points

-@teaman "No soup for you.........2 weeks".
+19. @teaman "No soup for you.........2 weeks".
 I do agree that it'd be easier, as a Buyer, to delve deeper or simply dismiss these tidbits IF prices were clearly stated.
 Smells like a PM auction, but could also be a means to "use" the forum knowledge and interest level as an appraisal service.
 Whatever works for the parties involved, but in the past prices were mandatory here.
-All the best with your sale(s).2 points
+All the best with your sale(s).

-Thanks @dirtmudd.
+21. Thanks @dirtmudd.
 When the dumb-dumbs ins comes to an agreeable figure, I'll start looking again.
 Last time I looked at that one was months ago when it was a topic at one of the threads here.
 Waiting for the codeine to work so I can finish the yard, eating the steering wheel is no fun.
-But I've got things to do and I'm two days behind already feel a little like a powerslave.2 points
+But I've got things to do and I'm two days behind already feel a little like a powerslave.

 1 point